dwarfhq/nova-flexible-content/docs/README.md

 Run PHPUnit by calling `composer test`.

 ## Made with ❤️ for open source

-At [Whitecube](https://www.whitecube.be) we use a lot of open source software as part of our daily work.
+At [Dwarf](https://www.Dwarf.be) we use a lot of open source software as part of our daily work.
 So when we have an opportunity to give something back, we're super excited!
-We hope you will enjoy this small contribution from us and would love to [hear from you](mailto:hello@whitecube.be) if you find it useful in your projects.
+We hope you will enjoy this small contribution from us and would love to [hear from you](mailto:hello@Dwarf.be) if you find it useful in your projects.